COVID-19 pandemic in the Isle of Man: April – June 2020: first lockdown

 On 1 April, Chief Minister Howard Quayle announced the first COVID-19-related death on the Isle of Man.
 On 6 April, 12 cases were reported and 6 people were receiving treatment in Noble's Hospital.

 On 15 April, the Department of Health and Social Care announced it had taken over the running of one of the island's major care homes, Abbotswood Care Home, "for the safety of its residents".

 On 18 April, Health Minister David Ashford confirmed that there had been two deaths that day in care homes – the first recorded deaths on the island outside of hospital – and that there were 37 confirmed cases at the Abbotswood Care Home.
 11 people were being treated in hospital and a total of 2,319 test results had been received, with 296 testing positive, of whom 12 were under 20 years of age and 74 over the age of 65.

 On 23 April, a minor change to the lockdown rules was made allowing people to be outside their houses for as long as they liked, provided they were only with members of their own household.

 From 24 April, builders, tradespersons and landscape gardeners were permitted to return to work, subject to social distancing.

 Garden centres opened from 11 May, and some non-essential shops and other retail businesses were allowed to open from Monday 18 May.
 20 May was the last diagnosed case, until 6 September.

 On 3 June, it was announced that there were no active cases.
 From 15 June, gatherings of up to 30 people were permitted, restaurants, pubs and cafes were allowed to serve food and gyms were partially opened.
 On 11 June, it was announced that from 15 June restrictions on social distancing were to be lifted except in health and care environments.

 On 25 June, it was announced that an "air-bridge" run by Aurigny would open in July to allow travel between the Isle of Man and Guernsey without quarantine restrictions.

 July – September 2020

-Starting on 6 July, people who have been on the island for more than 14 days and who feel ill are no longer required by law to self-isolate for 14 days regardless of if they test positive.
-Instead, people are asked to be tested and self-isolate until test results return.
-If the test result is negative and the person feels well, then self-isolation is no longer required.
-If the test result is positive, then the process is the same as before: self-isolation for 14 days, along with any household members.
+Starting on 6 July, people who had been on the island for more than 14 days and who felt ill were no longer required by law to self-isolate for 14 days regardless of if they tested positive.
+Instead, people were asked to be tested and self-isolate until test results returned.
+If the test result was negative and the person felt well, then self-isolation was no longer required.
+If the test result was positive, then the process was the same as before: self-isolation for 14 days, along with any household members.

 It was announced on 6 September a resident returning from the UK had self-isolated for 7 days, and then had a test.
 This was positive.
 They self-isolated for a further 14 days.
-It was stressed the risk to the public is extremely low.
+It was stressed the risk to the public was extremely low.